-The emergence of the coronavirus (COVID-19) around the world, and particularly in the United States, presents significant risks to us, not all of which we are able to fully evaluate or even to foresee at the current time.
-While the COVID-19 pandemic did not materially affect our financial results and business operations in the first fiscal quarter ended March 31, 2020, economic and health conditions in the United States and across most of the globe have changed rapidly since the end of the quarter.
+The emergence of the coronavirus (COVID-19) around the world, and particularly in the United States, presents significant risks to us, not all of which we are able to fully evaluate or foresee at the current time.
+While the COVID-19 pandemic did not materially affect our financial results and business operations in the first fiscal quarter ended March 31, 2020, economic and health conditions in the United States and across most of the globe changed rapidly since the end of the first quarter and into the second fiscal quarter ended June 30, 2020.
 Demand for our services continues despite the current capital markets and overall economic environment.
 Such current demand may not continue and/or demand may decrease from historical levels depending on the duration and severity of the COVID-19 pandemic, the length of time it takes for normal economic and operating conditions to resume, additional governmental actions that may be taken and/or extensions of time for restrictions that have been imposed to date, and numerous other uncertainties.

-The COVID-19 pandemic is affecting our operations in the second quarter, and may continue to do so indefinitely thereafter.
+The COVID-19 pandemic affected our operations in the second quarter ended June 30, 2020, in the third quarter ended September 30, 2020, and may continue to do so indefinitely thereafter.
 All of these factors may have far reaching impacts on our business, operations, and financial results and conditions, directly and indirectly, including without limitation impacts on the health of our management and employees, client behavior, and on the overall economy.
-The scope and nature of these impacts, most of which are beyond our control, continue to evolve and the outcomes are uncertain.
+The scope and nature of these impacts, most of which are beyond our control, continue to evolve, and the outcomes of these impacts are uncertain.

 Our revenue is highly correlated to securities markets.
 As a result, we expect that our assets under management and revenue levels will be negatively impacted, on an incremental basis, by the effect of the COVID-19 pandemic on securities markets.
-The decrease in assets under management for the three months ended March 31, 2020 will have an impact on our revenue for the second quarter ended June 30, 2020 because most of our revenue is billed in advance based on the value of assets under management on the last day of the preceding calendar quarter.
+The decrease in assets under management for the three months ended March 31, 2020 had an impact on our revenue for the second quarter ended June 30, 2020 because most of our revenue is billed in advance based on the value of assets under management on the last day of the preceding calendar quarter.
+Assets under management continue to be lower than at December 31, 2019, which caused a negative impact on our revenue for the nine months ended September 30, 2020.
 We continue to fully operate with our management and employees working remotely and we have had business continuity plans in place which we were able to seamlessly activate upon actions taken by various governmental authorities suggesting that businesses recommend that their employees work from home as a result of the pandemic.

-Due to the above circumstances and as described generally in this Form 10-Q, the Company's results of operations for the three month period ended March 31, 2020 are not necessarily indicative of the results to be expected for the full fiscal year.
+Due to the above circumstances and as described generally in this Form 10-Q, the Company's results of operations for the three month period ended March 31, 2020, for the three and six month periods ended June 30, 2020 and for the three and nine month periods ended September 30, 2020 are not necessarily indicative of the results to be expected for the full fiscal year.
 Management cannot predict the full impact of the COVID-19 pandemic on the Company's earnings and operations nor to economic conditions generally.
 The ultimate extent of the effects of the COVID-19 pandemic on the Company is highly uncertain and will depend on future developments, and such effects could exist for an extended period of time even after the pandemic might end.